What Are Google Ads Keyword Match Types & How To Use Them?

 Make sure you test different options often and adjust accordingly based on what works best for your business goals — this will help ensure maximum return on investment (ROI).

-Keep track of changes over time so you can quickly review past successes or failures if needed in the future.
+Track changes over time so you can quickly review past successes or failures if necessary in the future.

 Optimize Your Google Ads With Search Click Grow